NewsIn Focus

 The case primarily centers on indirect costs, which cover administrative and staffing fees associated with state energy projects.

-In this particular scenario the Department of Energy is proposing a 10 percent cap.
+In this particular scenario, the Department of Energy is proposing a 10 percent cap.

 Brown claims in 2024 that the federal government and Maryland Energy Administration agreed to an indirect cost rate of 40 percent.

-"It could force states to make cuts to essential operations and programs, reducing their ability to deliver crucial energy services and potentially delaying or cancelling key projects," Brown said in a press release.
+"It could force states to make cuts to essential operations and programs, reducing their ability to deliver crucial energy services and potentially delaying or canceling key projects," Brown said in a press release.
 "State agencies would be forced to divert time and money from other ongoing projects, leaving fewer resources for helping consumers."

 It's no secret that President Donald Trump's energy stance is a far cry from Maryland's green agenda.